 - It is the candidate's right to pursue advancement, even if the department vote is negative.
 However, at the urging of the Senate, the candidate's preference no longer determines delegation of authority for a merit action - Candidates can only choose the following: - 1.
 Whether to defer or seek advancement - 2.
-To accelerate in time for a 1.0 step promotion, or wait for a promotion under Step Plus (potentially > 1.0 step) - Candidates don't decide what actions can be considered ... - All actions should be voted on for 1.0, 1.5, 2.0 steps, or no advancement.
+To accelerate in time for a 1.0 step promotion, or wait for a promotion under Step Plus (potentially > 1.0 step) - Candidates don't decide what actions can be considered ... - Of the candidate is four years or less at rank or clearly does not meet the criteria for promotion (e.g., absence of an in-press or published book in the book disciplines), the candidate has the option to have promotion removed from the Step Plus ballot.
+In all other circumstances, departments are required to evaluate all candidates for 0, 1.0, 1.5, and 2.0-step advancements